puppeteer/puppeteer/docs/api.md

   - `button` <"left"|"right"|"middle"> Defaults to `left`.
   - `clickCount` <[number]> defaults to 1.
 See [UIEvent.detail].
   - `delay` <[number]> Time to wait between `mousedown` and `mouseup` in milliseconds.
 Defaults to 0.
-  - `offset` <[Object]> Offset in pixels relative to the top-left corder of the border box of the element.
+  - `offset` <[Object]> Offset in pixels relative to the top-left corner of the border box of the element.
-    - `x` <number> x-offset in pixels relative to the top-left corder of the border box of the element.
+    - `x` <number> x-offset in pixels relative to the top-left corner of the border box of the element.
-    - `y` <number> y-offset in pixels relative to the top-left corder of the border box of the element.
+    - `y` <number> y-offset in pixels relative to the top-left corner of the border box of the element.
 - returns: <[Promise]> Promise which resolves when the element is successfully clicked.
 Promise gets rejected if the element is detached from DOM.

 This method scrolls element into view if needed, and then uses [page.mouse](#pagemouse) to click in the center of the element.